 MIB Inc.: steps towards EHR integration

-On April 2019 MIB Inc. announced a platform created to automate the acquisition of applicant-authorized EHR for accelerated delivery to the member insurers.
+In April 2018 MIB Inc. released a platform created to automate the acquisition of applicant-authorized EHR for accelerated delivery to the member insurers.
 The MIB EHR Data Platform have to replace paper-based APS (Attending Physician Statement) retrieval process by offering a unified method through which MIB’s 400 American insurers can securely access health records.

 The corporation is in current negotiations with leading EHR vendors to facilitate the acquisition and delivery of EHR data for the new EHR Data Platform.
 This platform will allow the insurance industry to drive process optimization, reduce costs and enhance data-driven decision making.